rjsalamanca/ppl-tracker/README.md

 [] Indicator on Workouts Schedule for Today: Completed vs Non Completed.
 [X] Rework login back end.
    - Also worked on check if logged in to retrieve data.
-[IP] Rework checking if still logged in.
+[X] Rework checking if still logged in.
+   - Navigation now works as it should.
+   - Hooks are working throughout the site.
+   - Used cookies to store user login info.
 [X] Add Rest Days when creating routine.
 [X] Remove Workouts Scheduled for Today if the date is before the created Routine Date.
 [X] Rework of componentWillReceiveProps in routineInformation.js - CHANGED life cycle methods